alekepd/classe/README.md

 decomposition using SHAP values to identify which features (typically interatomic distances) contribute to the estimated error.

+## Installation

+`classe` can be be installed by cloning this repo, changing to its root directory, and calling `pip install .` or `pip install .[cv]`.
+The former only install the libraries needed for error analysis, while the latter installs a larger set of packages allowing for the creation of collective variables (as well as error analysis).

 ## Example usage
 ```python
 import classe.featurization as feat